QP/C 8.1.3

 Remarks

-This Software Architecture Specification is part of the SafeQP Certification Kit↑, but applies to the whole QP Framework family↑.
-This document is the best source of information about the master plan for the overall organization of QP Framework as well as QP Applications derived from the framework.
-The detailed QP Framework design is described in a separate document: QP Software Design Specification [DOC_SDS_QP].
+This Software Architecture Specification is part of the SafeQP Certification Kit↑, but applies to the whole QP/C Framework component family↑.
+This document is the best source of information about the master plan for the overall organization of QP/C Framework component, which also directly impacts the QP/C Applications derived from the framework.
+The detailed QP/C Framework component design is described in a separate document: QP Software Design Specification [DOC_SDS_QP].

 version